IAES-Repo/ICS-Dash/README.md

 # ICS Dash

-This dashboard visualizes ICS json connection data in order to identify trends and anomalies within the ICS network.
+This dashboard visualizes ICS JSON connection data in order to identify trends and anomalies within an ICS network.

-### System Packages needed for memcaching
-'''bash
-sudo apt install -y libmemcached-dev zlib1g-dev memcached
-'''